dissemia/disseminate/docs/index.rst

   differently depending on the format (target).

 - **Built-in Webserver**.
-Preview documents in html, pdf and other formats from within a browser.

-  - Easy to use navigational interface
+Preview documents in html, pdf and other formats from within a browser with an easy to use interface and error messages.
-  - Informative error messages

 - **Fast**